coljac/sensie/docs/source/index.rst

 (or add the sensie directory to your PYTHONPATH.)

 Dependencies are listed in ``requirements.txt`` included in the repository.
+Sensie requires python 3.6 or above.

+Optionally, install pytest with ``pip install pytest``, then run the tests with ``pytest test`` from the repository root.

 .. toctree::